logo

 (Note on General Data Protection Regs. moved here)

-Postponed from 2020 due to Covid.
-Entries are now open for the 2022 competition.
+Entries are now open for the 2025 competition (note new email address for entries :- mas.photocomp@gmail.com).
 You have to be a member to enter.
 Further details on the Photo Competition page and in the Members section.
-If you have problems logging in, contact the Membership Sec. or Webmaster
+If you have problems logging in, contact the Membership Sec. or WebAdmin

 Meetings are normally on the first Friday of the month, September to June.
 There are no indoor meetings in July or August (unless indicated)